About First Nations Treaty Process

 How does the treaty process work?

 First Nations file a statement of intent.
-The British Columbia Treaty Commission coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and Federal governments.
+The British Columbia Treaty Commission coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and federal government.
 Once the parties are ready to negotiate, topics are raised for discussion at the treaty table negotiation sessions.
 Each treaty negotiation goes through the six stages of negotiations toward Final Agreement and Treaty implementation.

 The Treaty negotiation six stage process